 Kilowatt or kW

-The market has to offer varieties of the caravan air conditioner to meet everyone’s needs.
+The market has to offer varieties of caravan air conditioners to meet everyone’s needs.
 Each provides unique features you might be looking for.

 Roof-top Air Conditioner

 The first style of an air conditioner is perfect for recreational vehicle layouts.
-It won’t take up much space in the vehicle as it is installed on the ceiling.
-Cold air will drop from the roof of the caravan, that’s why.
+It won’t take up much space in the vehicle as installed on the ceiling.
+Cold air will drop from the caravan’s roof, that’s why.

 Built-in Style Air Conditioner

-Caravan models such as pop-top, camper trailer, or camper van with single skin roof are best with built-in air conditioners.
-Installation of an air conditioner will add up weight to the caravan thus changing the gearing is necessary.
+Caravan models such as pop-top, camper trailers, or camper vans with single skin roofs are best with built-in air conditioners.
+Installation of an air conditioner will add weight to the caravan; thus, changing the gearing is necessary.